Reinforcement learning-based estimation for partial differential equations: Results

 We solve the Navier-Stokes equations with the open source finite volume code OpenFOAM using a mesh consisting of 18840 nodes and a second-order implicit scheme with time step 0.05.
 The discrete-time state vector $\vz_k \in \mathbb{R}^{37680}$ contains the two velocity components of $\vu$ at discrete time steps $t = k \Delta t$, where we choose $\Delta t = 0.25$.
-To generate the training dataset $\mZ_\mathrm{train} = \{\mZ^{Re}\}_{Re \in S}$ for constructing the ROM and training the RL-ROE, we run simulations of the Navier-Stokes equations for $Re \in S = \{10,20,30,\dots,110\}$.
-We discard the transient portion of the dynamics (for the cases $Re > Re_c$) and save 201 snapshots $\mZ^{Re} = \{\vz_0^{Re}, \dots, \vz_{200}^{Re}\}$ in the post-transient regime.
+To generate the training dataset $\mZ_\mathrm{train} = \{\mZ^{Re}, \mY^{Re}\}_{Re \in S}$ for constructing the ROM and training the RL-ROE, we run simulations of the Navier-Stokes equations for $Re \in S = \{10,20,30,\dots,110\}$.
+We discard the transient portion of the dynamics (for the cases $Re > Re_c$) and save 201 snapshots $\mZ^{Re} = \{\vz_0^{Re}, \dots, \vz_{200}^{Re}\}$ in the post-transient regime, as well as corresponding measurements $\mY^{Re} = \{\vy_0^{Re}, \dots, \vy_{200}^{Re}\}$ obtained from the $p$ sensors (Appendix \ref{sec:ObservationMatrix} describes the corresponding $\mC$).
 We retain $r = 20$ modes when constructing the ROM, corresponding to a three-orders-of-magnitude reduction in the dimensionality of the system.
 These modes are shown in Appendix \ref{sec:ModesFlowPastCylinder}.
 We train the RL-ROE using episodes of length $K = 200$ steps to make full use of the trajectories stored in $\mZ_\mathrm{train}$ and end the training process when the return no longer increases on average.
 The RL hyperparameters and learning curve displaying the performance improvement of the RL-ROE during the training process are reported in Appendix D.

-The trained RL-ROE and the KF-ROE are now compared based on their ability to track reference trajectories corresponding to various $Re$ using sparse measurements of $\vu$ from a limited number $p$ of sensors randomly distributed in the wake region behind the cylinder (see Appendix \ref{sec:ObservationMatrix} for the construction of the corresponding $\mC$).
+The trained RL-ROE and the KF-ROE are now compared based on their ability to track trajectories of $\vz_k$ corresponding to various $Re$ using sparse measurements from the $p$ sensors randomly distributed in the wake of the cylinder.
 The evaluation is carried out using 5 initial state estimates sampled from a Gaussian distribution with unit standard deviation.

 Beginning with $p = 3$ sensors, Figure \ref{fig:Burgers_error} reports the mean (lines) and standard deviation (shaded areas) of the normalized $L_2$ error for 3 values of $Re$ not present in the training dataset $\mZ_\mathrm{train}$ used to construct the ROM and train the RL-ROE.
 The RL-ROE is almost as accurate as the lower bound, while the KF-ROE has normalized error around 1, which indicates complete failure.